IlgazS/DSA210-Project/README.md

 Sabanci University Fall 2024

 ## Project Overview
 This project is part of the **DSA210: Introduction to Data Science** course at Sabanci University.
 The primary goal is to analyze my personal YouTube watch history to uncover insights about my viewing patterns, habits, and interests.
-Using data collected via Google Takeout, I performed exploratory data analysis (EDA) to identify trends in my behavior and understand how external factors like time of day or academic commitments might influence my choices.
+Using data collected via Google Takeout, I performed exploratory data analysis to identify trends in my behavior and understand how external factors might influence my choices.

 ---